appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/custom-certificates.md

 %
 ```

-After the script completes, the operating system, Java (11), Ruby and NodeJS trust the root cert.
+After the script is complete, the operating system, default Java (`11`), Ruby, and Node.js trust the root certificate.

 :::caution
 Please exit from the current terminal session and start a new one for changes to take effect.